rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

 When the script completes, the keys and certificates will be in the directories specified above.

+3. Using the RNDIS adapter of Ultra96, copy some files from the ```$WORKSHOP_HOME/edge/auth-node-zynq7k``` directory to your laptop.
+In a psftp session, you would:
+    1. open xilinx@192.168.1.3  # Enter *xilinx* for password
+    2. lcd c:\temp
+    3. cd aws-cloud-and-xilinx-workshop/edge/auth-node-zynq7k
+    4. get node-zynq7k.crt.pem
+    5. get node-zynq7k.key.prv.pem
+    5. quit

 ## Configure and Deploy AWS Greengrass on Xilinx Ultra96

 The Ultra96 runs Linux and AWS Greengrass.
 Use the following steps to prepare the credentials for your Ultra96 board,